-It is an simple stitching method that uses a single thread with two needs, and follows a repetitive pattern.
+It is a simple method that uses a single thread with two needles, and follows a repetitive pattern.
 Once you have learnt the basic steps you will be able to use the technique with all of our kits.

 The step by step guide below, followed by tips on technique will help provide the basics of saddle stitching.
 Feel free to follow along the steps below on your own kit.

 THREADING YOUR NEEDLES

 If you have not had experience with needle work before, view these options for threading your needles.

 If you have, you can continue onto the Saddle Stitching Guide below.